 Step 3.
 Scroll the menu and click System.

 Step 4.
 Click Change settings.

 Step 5.
 On the Computer Name tab, click Change.

 Step 6.
 Choose Workgroup and provide any name.

 Step 9.
 You will be asked to restart the computer so that changes can be applied.

 Step 11.
 Click Restart Now to restart the machine.

 Unjoin Machine Using PowerShell

 Remove-Computer -UnjoinDomaincredential Domain01\Admin01 -PassThru -Verbose -Restart

-Above command removes the local computer from a domain to which it is joined.
-The local computer is moved to the WORKGROUP workgroup after it is removed from the AD domain because we didn't specify the workgroup in command.
+The above command removes the local computer from a domain to which it is joined.
+The local computer is moved to the WORKGROUP workgroup after it is removed from the AD domain because we didn't specify the workgroup in the command.